ragpi/ragpi/README.md

 ## Providers

-Ragpi supports multiple LLM providers for generating responses and embeddings:
+Ragpi supports the following LLM providers for generating responses and embeddings:

 - **OpenAI** (default)
 - **Ollama**